Our 10 Most Popular Programs

 Once you have confirmed your intention to enroll, you will be assigned an advisor and be eligible to register for classes. *Please note that some majors require the submission of a $100.00 non-refundable deposit reserves a seat within your graduate cohort and is applied towards your tuition.

 If you are having problems logging in due to your user ID and password, please contact the Student Help Desk at (845) 257-3597, via email at firstname.lastname@example.org, or in person in Humanities 103.

 After you have confirmed your enrollment, you will be assigned an advisor.
-Email your professor to request your ARN (Advisor Release Number).
-They will either recommend that you meet with them to develop a plan of study, or review your class options and release your ARN through email.
+Email your professor to schedule a time to review your class options, develop a plan of study and release your registration clearance.

-When you have your ARN number, enter my.newpaltz again and click on the Registration link on the left sidebar.
+Once you have been cleared to register for classes, log into my.newpaltz again and click on the Registration link on the left sidebar.
 Click Add/Drop Classes.
-You will be prompted to enter your ARN upon registering for classes.
-REGISTRATION TIP: Looking up your CRNs (Class Registration Numbers) on the Schedule of Classes prior to registration is the quickest way to register for your classes.
+REGISTRATION TIP: Look up your CRNs (Class Registration Numbers) on the Schedule of Classes prior to registration is the quickest way to register for your classes.

 Health Report and Physician’s Certificate of Immunization